 A person’s ability to squirt depends on having the proper glands, as some people with a vulva simply “don’t have enough fluid within the gland,” Ingber notes.
 While there are procedures to fix squirting for those who don’t like it, Ingber says there has been no proof someone who doesn’t do it can teach their body to do.
 He adds, “it seems to be a natural phenomenon not everyone can do.”

 The important thing to remember is whatever your body does during an orgasm is natural, and there should be no shame attached to it.
 Climaxing is an amazing experience to have on your own or share with a partner, and whether you have a vulva or a penis, the more we understand the way our body works, the more pleasurable the encounter.
-No one should feel ashamed while having an orgasm for any reason.
-But there is peace of mind in knowing there are measures you can take to stop squirting if it’s something you aren’t comfortable with or that’s hindering your sex life.
+No one should feel ashamed while having an orgasm (or not) for any reason.